mathiasroesler/uterus-modelling/README.md

 The cell configuration files are all structured in the same way:
 1. _Cell properties_ which consists of the capacitance and conductivities for 2D and 3D simulations;
-2. _Stimulus_ contains the settings of the stimulus, the magnitude, period (only used if a regular stimulus is applied), the duration, and the start time;
+2. _Stimulus_ which consists of the settings of the stimulus, the magnitude, period (only used if a regular stimulus is applied), the duration, and the start time;
 3. _cell_id_ is the unique identifier of the cell.
 There are currently 4 different cells;
 4.  _Cell parameters_ which lists the modifiable parameters in the CellML model.